MasrourTawfik/Textra_Insights/Docs/Scripts/3_Information_Extraction.rst

 A question should be asked here is *Why using a Document Parser ?*, because LLMs understand markdown text better.
 Besides to preserving the Invoice's layout and tabulated data in a proper format.

-There many options regarding Document Parsers like in the picture (Upstage API, MegaParse, Docling...).
+There are many options regarding Document Parsers like in the picture (Upstage API, MegaParse, Docling...).
 But keep in mind that we want our tool's inference to be 100% with local and limited resources.
 So we decided to countinue with **Docling** of IBM.

 To understand better the benifit of a Document Parser, here is a video from MegaParse github repository :